 - resolves different QoS requirements or different S-NSSAIs received from the participating 5GCs in an implementation specific way.

-Editor’s Note: Whether specific text for location dependent MBS sessions is necessary is FFS.

 The gNB may also trigger the NGAP Broadcast Distribution Setup procedure (name FFS) towards one 5GC participating in RAN sharing to set up NG-U resources to maintain NG-U connectivity as specified in TS 23.247 [45].

 not modified